JozefJarosciak/xgpu/readme.md

-# Effortless SINGLE GPU Mining with XENBLOCKS
+# Effortless GPU Mining with XENBLOCKS

 Easily set up a GPU mining server for XENBLOCKS with just a single command.
 Here's how you get started: